Landing craft tank: Survivors

 As of August 2007, at least one wartime LCT is still in use, the Mark 5 LCT-203, now renamed Outer Island, and operating on Lake Superior as a dredge and construction barge.

-As of August 2016, the Mark 6 LCT-1433 was also in use as a fishing/merchant vessel in Kodiak, Alaska, having been renamed Cape Douglas.
+Until November 6, 2024, the Mark 6 LCT-1433 was also in use as a fishing/merchant vessel in Kodiak, Alaska, having been renamed Cape Douglas.
+The vessel sank in Chiniak Bay.

 The British Mark 2, converted to LCT rocket LCT(2)(R) 147 served in the North Africa landings, then as a clandestine immigration ship post-war to Mandatory Palestine.
 She is now at the Clandestine Immigration and Naval Museum in Haifa, Israel.

 The British Mark 3 LCT 7074 served in Normandy and was decommissioned in 1948 and presented to the Master Mariners' Club of Liverpool to be used as their club ship and renamed Landfall.
 Later converted to a floating nightclub, in the late 1990s the vessel was acquired by the Warship Preservation Trust and was moored at Birkenhead.
 In January 2006, the Trust went into liquidation and the ship was left to rot, and by April 2010 had sunk at her berth.
 The craft was refloated in East Float on 16 October 2014 and moved to Portsmouth for renovation.
 LCT 7074's renovation was completed in summer 2020 and she was moved to her new home at The D-Day Story museum in Southsea on 24 August 2020.